 19. ENTIRE AGREEMENT

 These Terms and the Service Agreements constitute the entire understanding of the parties, revoke and supersede all prior agreements between them, and are intended as a final expression of their agreement.
-No modification or amendment to these Terms or a Service Agreement shall be effective unless in a writing signed by both parties that expressly states an intent to modify or amend and refers to the Service Agreement and/or these Terms, as applicable.
+No modification or amendment to these Terms or a Service Agreement shall be effective unless in writing signed by both parties that expressly states an intent to modify or amend and refers to the Service Agreement and/or these Terms, as applicable.